 To be accepted as a candidate, you must have either completed Australian Year 12 satisfactorily or have completed an Australian University Degree (or acceptable overseas equivalents, together with demonstrated English proficiency).

 The Presbytery will interview you, often through an interview panel or small subcommittee, and if satisfied, will accept you as a candidate for the ministry under their care.
-This will be subject to certain assessments by the PCQ Committee on Ministries Training (CMT).
+This will be subject to certain assessments by the PCQ Committee on Training for the Ministry (CTM).

 Step 3: Contact with the Faculty of the College